-Overview: The goal of The Door’s Career and Education Services Department is to support young people in completing secondary education and successfully transitioning into post-secondary education and employment.
+The goal of The Door’s Career and Education Services Department is to support young people in completing secondary education and successfully transitioning into post-secondary education and employment.
 Programs within the Career and Education Services Department (CareerED) are designed to help young people, who are in school, out-of-school and out-of work, to assess, set, and obtain their educational and career goals.
 CareerED services specifically allow a young person to craft a personalized life plan defining the steps he/she will take to achieve those goals while developing the necessary skills for future life success and independence.
-The Instructor is responsible for providing classroom and small group for pre-HSE, HSE and Bridge Program students at the Bronx Youth Center to help them make literacy and numeracy gains and move towards preparing for the HSE test as well as work readiness, life skills, technology and vocational training in EMT and healthcare related fields to successfully move up an education and occupation ladder towards economic self-sufficiency.
+The Occupational Skills Instructor is responsible for providing classroom and small group instruction in reading, writing and math contextualized through the lens of medical and IT careers.
+The Instructor will also work closely with the Train and Earn Career Advancement Coaches and Work Readiness/Credential Instructor to integrate career readiness workshops, credential instruction, life skills, and other workshops into the academic cycle so that students are obtaining the obtain the knowledge and skills necessary for HSE attainment, employment, post-secondary education and ultimately self-sufficiency.
+The instructor will continue to track and document the student’s progress through out the length of the program.

 - Provide differentiated instruction to a wide-range of learners.

-- Plan lessons and projects that are outcome based to develop skills necessary for both job readiness and HSE preparation that are aligned with the NYS Common Core Standards.
+- Plan lessons and projects that are outcome based to develop skills necessary for both career readiness and/or HSE preparation that are aligned with the NYS Common Core Standards.

-- Administer multiple forms of assessment, including the TABE test and other summative and formative assessments, and use these assessments to inform lesson planning and day to day instructional strategies.
+- Administer multiple forms of assessment, including summative and formative assessments, and use these assessments to inform lesson planning and day to day instructional strategies.

-- Collaborate with the instructional team to respond to the instructional needs of the individual students, to plan lessons, projects and student exhibitions.
+- Collaborate with the Train and Earn Career Advancement Coaches and Work Readiness/Credential Instructor and other Academic Instructors to respond to the instructional needs of the individual students, to plan lessons, projects and student exhibitions.

 - Maintain a classroom environment that is stimulating, supports individual and group learning and is rigorous and nurturing.